-This article was originally published with the subtitle “From the American revolution to big data and the Internet of Things” in the magazine of the European Law Students’ Association.
+This article originally appeared with the subtitle “From the American revolution to big data and the Internet of Things” in the magazine of the European Law Students’ Association.
 Synergy Magazine 57 focused on the future of the right to privacy.

 In 1776, John Adams wrote that it had been the British right to search houses without justification that sparked the fight for independence.
 In other words, John Adams thought that it had been an unjustified violation of privacy that had kindled one of history’s most noteworthy revolutions.

 More than two centuries later, those unruly colonies – now the United States of America – see themselves once again at the centre of a debate on privacy.
 Many of the world’s most data-intensive companies hail from the US – and are criticised for what is perceived to be an excessive accumulation and use of their users’ personal data.
 Piled on top of this, we know, as a result of Edward Snowden’s revelations, that the National Security Agency (NSA) of the United States has been at the forefront of a group of intelligence agencies that have been using that and other data to build massive databases containing information on millions of people living everywhere today’s information and computer technologies reach.

 From searches without just cause, to big data and mass surveillance – throughout modern history, the notion of privacy has surfaced time and again.
 However, while the word has remained the same, its meaning never stopped evolving.
 We must be aware of that development if we are to effectively deal with the future’s challenges, in particular the pressing issue of the regulation of the collection, access, and use of personal information both by private as well as public actors.